RO-Crate Metadata

 property to aPerson

-object form (see JSON-LD appendix) - The entity SHOULD be ultimately referencable from the root data set (possibly through another reachable data- or contextual entity)
+object form (see JSON-LD appendix). - The entity SHOULD be ultimately referenceable from the root data entity (possibly through another reachable data entity or contextual entity).

 Base metadata standard: Schema.org